 I remained calm, amazingly so.
-This story was passing beyond the borders of objective reality.
+This story was passing beyond the borders of objective reali doubts were returning.
 Maybe Evie was ill.
 Maybe I had brought her to San Francisco to meet with a child psychologist.

 "Why would the bad fairies do something so nasty to a little boy?"
 I asked softly.